Alireza-Madadi/Alireza-Madadi/README.md

 # Hi, I'm Alireza Madadi 👋

-I am an **Aspiring AI & Machine Learning Engineer** with a foundation in Python and Django development.
+I am an **AI Developer** with a foundation in Python and Django development.

 My focus is on learning to build intelligent and accessible systems.